Handball Equipment List

 What equipment do you need to coach handball?

 Coaches should have their own gear while also having equipment such as balls, goals, cones, and bibs to be used during practice.
 Handball coaches should also acquire a good whistle and handball clipboard, which will help when running practice.
+Finally, handball coaches should have a good communal source of hydration and anything else their athletes may need.

 How much does handball equipment cost?